AlexQuinlivan/Helium/README.md

 AlexQuinlivan/FlatBalloon
 =========================
 An Android-like view inflation and bucketed resource library for iOS.
+If you would like to use a library that is similar to this and actually works, check out [iDroidLayout](https://github.com/tomquist/iDroidLayout)

 Note
 ----
-This project is in its very infant stages and is only intended (at this point) as a side project to explore a bit more of the Objective-C runtime before throwing it away completely.
+This project is in its very infant stages (it doesn't yet do what it says) and is only intended (at this point) as a side project to explore a bit more of the Objective-C runtime before throwing it away completely.
 That being said, it does have certain goals [(see Goals)](#goals).

 Goals